alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 :::note

-This example will use the parsed JSON response directly.
+This example uses the parsed JSON response directly.
 In production code, you would deserialize the response to a model object.

 :::